fraserlove/gpt-alpha/README.md

 cd eval/
 ./run_eval.sh {hf_user/hf_model1} {hf_user/hf_model2} ... {hf_user/hf_modelN}
 ```
-Specifically to perform evaluation on this model, run `./run_eval.sh fraserlove/gpt-alpha` within the `eval/` directory.
+Specifically to perform evaluation on GPT-α, run `./run_eval.sh fraserlove/gpt-alpha` within the `eval/` directory.
 This script will write evaluation json objects under the evaluation folder and will finish by printing the evaluation results using `python eval_results.py fraserlove/gpt-alpha`.
 This script can be rerun from within `eval/` to display these results at any time.
 Evaluation usually takes roughly an hour to run per model.
 Below is an example output from evaluation with `./run_eval.sh ./run_eval.sh fraserlove/gpt-alpha gpt2 EleutherAI/gpt-neo-125m facebook/opt-125m EleutherAI/pythia-160m`

 ```